Murder Ahoy!: Plot

-Marple searches the ship for the loaded mousetrap, cautiously using a sword to poke into possible hiding places.
+Miss Marple searches the ship for the loaded mousetrap, cautiously using a sword to poke into possible hiding places.
 She finds the mousetrap concealed in the barrel of a cannon, and with it, a large sum of money.
 Breeze-Connington, armed with his sword, confronts her.
 In response to her questioning, he informs her that he has embezzled the money gradually during his many years on the Battledore – money he considers his because he was unjustly passed over for promotion while serving in the Royal Navy.
 He acknowledges having committed the three preceding murders to avoid being exposed, and adds that he intends to kill her on the spot, take the money, and flee the country.

-Marple calls out to Craddock to make the arrest, but Craddock and Bacon have been accidentally locked in their hiding place and cannot help.
-Breeze-Connington draws his sword, intending to run Marple through, but Marple is herself an accomplished amateur fencer.
+Miss Marple calls out to Craddock to make the arrest, but Craddock and Bacon have been accidentally locked in their hiding place and cannot help.
+Breeze-Connington draws his sword, intending to run Miss Marple through, but Marple is herself an accomplished amateur fencer.
 She and Breeze-Connington engage in a ferocious sword-fight.
-Breeze-Connington succeeds in disarming her and is about to administer the coup de grace, but Stringer, whom Marple had thought was ashore, clubs him with a belaying pin.
+Breeze-Connington succeeds in disarming her and is about to administer the coup de grace, but Stringer, whom Miss Marple had thought was ashore, clubs him with a belaying pin.

-The Captain faces a court martial for failing to detect the embezzlement during his command.
+The Captain faces a court martial for failing to detect the embezzlement under his command.
 As he enters the state-room to hear the verdict, he sees his sword on the table with the hilt toward him, and mistakenly infers that he has been found guilty.
 Miss Marple corrects him; the board has found that he is not at fault.
 Although greatly relieved to have avoided disgrace, he announces that he must resign even so, because he has been having a long affair with the ship's matron.
 They now intend to get married, which would disqualify him for his position as Captain.
-He turns to go, but Marple states that he should continue as captain.
+He turns to go, but the trustees allow him to continue as captain.
 He and the matron embrace joyfully.

-As Marple steps into the dinghy to leave the ship, the matron and the captain wave good-bye.
+As Miss Marple leaves the, the matron and the captain wave good-bye.